What this EU Mission deals with

 The Mission ‘A Soil Deal for Europe’: 100 living labs and lighthouses to lead the transition towards healthy soils.

-New funding opportunities are now open to contribute to the Mission implementation.
+New funding opportunities are open to contribute to the Mission Soil.

 - co-design session on mission area soil health and food at Research and Innovation Days 2019